 - You may return Denver Public Library materials to any metro-area library.

-- You may register to use your card at any participating library in Colorado under the Colorado Library Card program.
+- Denver Public Library card holders may apply for borrowing privileges at any participating library in Colorado under the Colorado Library Card program.

 - You may lose your borrowing privileges until any overdue items are returned and fines and fees are paid.

 - You may be referred to a collection agency for recovery of long overdue items or excessive fines.

 Denver Public Library cardholders may borrow circulating materials, including books, DVDs, Blu-ray, CDs and magazines.